JUVELOOK in Seoul — Hybrid Skin Booster · PDLLA + HA

 How many sessions and how soon will I see results?

-Typical induction is 3 sessions at 3-6 week intervals — the protocol used in most published JUVELOOK papers (tear trough: PMID 42098500; lower eyelid: PMID 40017393; pore reduction: PMID 40469551).
+Delight's induction protocol is 3 sessions at about 1-month (4-week) intervals — within the 3-6-week range reported in published JUVELOOK papers (tear trough: PMID 42098500; lower eyelid: PMID 40017393; pore reduction: PMID 40469551).
 The HA carrier provides subtle same-day softening; collagen-driven change becomes visible at 6-12 weeks and continues developing for several months.
 There is currently no published JUVELOOK study extending past 12 months — durability beyond that is not yet established by peer-reviewed data.

 What are the most serious risks?